coin-or/coin-or.github.io/pages/user/user_introduction.md

 ## Building from Source

 Why download and build COIN yourself?
-There are many options for building COIN codes and the distributed binaries are built with just one set of options.
-We cannot distribute binaries linked to libraries licensed under the GPL, so you must build yourself if you want GMPL, command completion, command history, Haskell libraries, etc. Other advanced options that require specific hardware/software may also not be supported in distributed binaries (parallel builds, MPI) Once you understand how to get and build source, it is much faster to get bug fixes.
+There are many options for building COIN codes and the distributed binaries are built with just one possible set of options.
+We cannot distribute binaries linked to libraries licensed under the GPL or non-open source licenses, so you must build yourself if you want GMPL, command completion, command history, Haskell libraries, etc. Other advanced options that require specific hardware/software may also not be supported in distributed binaries (parallel builds, MPI).
+Once you understand how to get and build source, it is much faster to get bug fixes.

+Note that the below instructions revolve around the [coinbrew](https://github.com/coin-or/coinbrew) script, which requires the use of the `bash` shell (command interpreter).
+This shell is built in to Linux and OS X, but must be separately installed in Windows.
+More extensive documentation of the `coinbrew` script, including advanced usage is available [here](https://coin-or.github.io/coinbrew).
+Detailed instructions for the how to build and install in Linux, Windows, and OS X are given below.

 ### Linux

 Most Linux distributions come with all the required tools installed.
+Occassionally, some commands are missing, so before starting, check that you have
+ * pkg-config
+ * gcc, g++, and gfortran
+ * BLAS and LAPACK

-To obtain the source code, the first step is to get the installer that will then fetch the source for `ProjName` and all its dependencies. *You do not need to clone the repository first, just do the following!* Open a terminal and execute
+To obtain the source code for a project `ProjName`, the first step is to download the `bash` script that automatically fetches the source, builds, and installs COIN-OR packages. *You do not need to clone the project's repository first, just do the following!* Open a terminal and execute

 ```
 git clone https://www.github.com/coin-or/coinbrew
 ```

-Next, to check out source code for and build all the necessary projects (including dependencies), execute the script in the `coinbrew` subdirectory.
-To execute the script, do
+Next, to check out source code for and build the project and all its dependencies, do

 ```
 cd coinbrew